williamsaether/williamsaether/README.md

 ### My current projects
 - [**CodeCore**](https://apps.apple.com/us/app/codecore/id6739577598) (*private repo*): A react native based app for scanning QR-/barcodes aimed for use in everyday life.
-- **MealGrab** (*private repo*): A mobile app for extracting and saving recipes from Instagram and TikTok.
+- [**ReciGrab**](https://apps.apple.com/us/app/recigrab/id6756504828) (*private repo*): A mobile app for extracting and saving recipes from Instagram and TikTok.
 This app doesn't force users to pay for the app, instead it uses ADs to pay for AI APIs.

 ## MY WEBSITE - [william.bysaether.com](https://william.bysaether.com)